ric2b/Vivaldi-browser/chromium/testing/buildbot/README.md

 longer to run -- or 20 minutes longer if there are failures and retries.
 Ensure that the builder pool has enough capacity to handle that increase as well.

+Additionally, if your change is expected to increase utilization in the testing pools by any more than 5 VMs or 50 CPU cores, it will need to be approved via a resource request.
+(Consult anyone in //infra/OWNERS if you need help calculating the resource usage of a test change.)
+See http://go/i-need-hw for the steps involved in getting the approval.

 ## How to use the generate_buildbot_json tool
 ### Test suites
 #### Basic test suites